Misairuzame/taskflaw/README.md

 # taskflaw

-The goal of this project is to develop a small application intentionally containing [**OWASP Top Ten**](https://owasp.org/www-project-top-ten/) vulnerabilities, followed by conducting DevSecOps testing to identify and mitigate these security flaws.
+The goal of this project is to integrate DevSecOps practices.
+This includes:

-Also, big portion of this project is based on [this](https://www.youtube.com/watch?v=llbtoQTt4qw) great tutorial!
+- CI/CD Pipelines
+- Containerization
+- Deployment & Provisioning
+- Security Testing
+- Monitoring

+The Web App that will be used as a sandbox environment is a fork of the tonimobin/cyber-security-base-2022 repository.

 ## Pictures of the software, a small note/task application with basic CRUD functionalities

 ![Screenshot 2022-03-14 at 15 31 28](https://user-images.githubusercontent.com/85210617/158183129-d7a6d047-d1b1-4259-8e51-721d6ad35424.png)